kapsel-hq/kapsel/README.md

 </p>

 > [!WARNING]
-> Kapsel is in alpha phase.
+> Kapsel is in early development phase.
 >
 > The API is unstable, features are incomplete, and breaking changes should be expected.